 The church body began to form in August 2008 with a Sunday afternoon Bible study.
 As more people joined, it outgrew all available homes, and by November it moved north of Iowa City to Preucil School of Music’s Northgate location.
 Regular Sunday morning services began in August 2009.
 In November 2010 the church moved to the Robert A. Lee Recreation Center, a more centrally-located building that is easily accessible by foot to university students and the homeless community.
 The story of One Ancient Hope, then, is about the Lord calling together committed, praying, gifted, hard-working brothers and sisters in Christ to plant a church that strives to meet the needs of its members and the Iowa City community.

 As a church planter, Pastor Michael worked with a “session on loan” from the Iowa Presbytery, referred to as the Commission.
-It included two elders from outside One Ancient Hope— Larry Hoop, a teaching elder, and Tim Hall, a ruling elder.
-Two members of the church also served on the Commission and met frequently with Pastor Michael—Josh Vahle, RUF pastor to the University of Iowa, and Fred Skiff who came to the church as an ordained PCA elder.
+It included two elders from outside One Ancient Hope - Larry Hoop, a teaching elder, and Tim Hall, a ruling elder.
+Two members of the church also served on the Commission and met frequently with Pastor Michael, Josh Vahle (RUF pastor to the University of Iowa) and Fred Skiff who came to the church as an ordained PCA elder.
 In August 2011 Ian Hard came on board as the Assistant Church Planter, along with his wife Rebecca.
 Then on April 7, 2013 One Ancient Hope particularized and formed its first session when members voted in Cary Covington, Fred Skiff, Josh Super, and Chris Sutton as ruling elders.
 That day the congregation elected Pastor Michael to the position of Lead Pastor, and Pastor Ian as Associate Pastor.
-Pastor Michael currently serves as Associate Director of Ministry to State in Washington D.C. with our denomination and Pastor Ian serves as pastor to Christ Church PCA in Pembroke, New Hampshire.
+Pastor Michael currently serves as Director of Faithful Presence in Washington D.C. and Pastor Ian serves as pastor to Christ Church PCA in Pembroke, New Hampshire.

 Iowa City is often named one of the best places to live, and with good reason.
 A community of just over 100,000 people, this strategic Midwestern city has a lot to boast about.
 Best in the nation schools, excellent health care, and plenty of high paying jobs are just the start.
 Lots of owner-operated restaurants and shops populate the downtown area.
 Each summer brings the Iowa Summer of the Arts: featuring the Shakespeare Festival, an Arts Festival, the Iowa City Jazz Festival, the Landlocked International Film Festival, and Uptown Movie and Music nights.